-The post Stock market crash: 2 of the best UK shares I’d buy in an ISA to make a million appeared first on The Motley Fool UK.
+The post Stock market crash: 2 of the best UK shares I’d buy for my Stocks and Shares ISA to make a million appeared first on The Motley Fool UK.

 - Top shares for 2020

-Royston Wild owns shares of CVS Group.
-The Motley Fool UK has no position in any of the shares mentioned.
+Royston Wild has no position in any of the shares mentioned.
+The Motley Fool UK has recommended Associated British Foods.
 Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
 Here at The Motley Fool we believe that considering a diverse range of insights makes us better investors.